roidrage/paperplanes/_posts/2014-06-26-how-to-be-great-at-customer-support.md

 When your customer is having troubles, you need to think about their pain.
 When they're frustrated, it's because of your product and your decisions.
-Always remember that you're at fault when a customer is having troubles.
+Always assume that the problem is on your end when a customer is having troubles.

 Adopting this approach makes you think twice about your response.
 It removes a barrier, it frees you from responding with a snarky email or tweet and helps you